Is Web Scraping Legal?

 See what useful insights a Reddit user brought up on safe and secure web scraping.

-If you need to know about is web scraping legal in US, pay attention to what we’re going to say next.
+If you need to wondering: “Is web scraping legal in US”, pay attention to what we’re going to say next.

 Web Scraping’s Legal Status in US and Europe – The CFAA and DMCA Dilemma

 Web scraping in US and Europe is driven majorly by CFAA and DMCA Act.
 CFAA, or Computer Fraud and Abuse Act, came into being in 1986 and forbids anyone from accessing a computer in a non-permissible fashion.

 In the shadow of this act, many data hosts have charged scrapers for breaking the law by pressing criminal charges.
 LinkedIn also charged hiQ Labs for the same crime.

 LinkedIn sent many warning letters to hiQ to stop scraping the platform and accessing public user data.
 It ended up in a legal dispute.

 Gladly, the final verdict is out now.
 Let us see what does US court say about it now.